BlockfreieOrg/kat_tutorial/README.md

    * P - is a precondition
    * C - command
-   * Q - is a post condition
+   * Q - is a postcondition

-A command C is guarded by a precondition P.  The post condition Q is checked after the command is run to ensure the command has the desired side effects.
+The precondition P guards the command C. The postcondition Q is checked after executing C to ensure the desired side effects.

 An example of this is remove batch.